algorys/redissue/README.md

 }
 ```

+Then simply add your server with: `server="first".

-If server key is bad (e.g: call _flirt_ instead _first_), redissue take the one who is set in dokuwiki settings.
+**Note:** If server key is bad (e.g: call _flirt_ instead _first_), redissue take the one who is set in dokuwiki settings.
 If url or api_token are wrong, an error message is display instead of redissue.

 * title: you can override title if it's too long or other reason: `title="my title"`.
 * short: (**dokuwiki theme only**, bootstrap not needed this functionnality).
 If you've dokuwiki theme, you can hide additional information with short: `short="1"`.